hadjShell/ReactLearningJourney/note.md

     * Nested functions inside your components that do things rather than just calculate them
     * Event handlers contain [“side effects”](https://en.wikipedia.org/wiki/Side_effect_(computer_science)) (they change the program’s state) caused by a specific user action
   * Sometimes it isn't enough

 * `effects` let you specify side effects are **caused by rendering itself, or father components' `state` change (*which is, essentially, re-rendering itself*), rather than by a particular event**

+  > *For example, a `state` change in the event handler of a component can cause some side effects that need to be handled in the `useEffect` inside the child component*

 * `effects` run at the end of a [commit](#render-and-commit) after the screen updates.
 This is a good time to synchronize the React components with some **external system** (like network or a third-party library or browser APIs)

 * A potential problem with `effects` and `setState`: an infinte loop
   * `effect` execute after rendering, `setState` inside `effect` re-trigger the rendering
   * Solution: set up dependencies